Ahtesham18112011/VSDSquadron_FM/README.md

   <summary>Task4: Implementing a UART transmitter mechanism on FM which glows the LED  whenever a character is recieved from the PC</summary>

 ### What this project do?
-It sends the 'D' characters repeatedly from the FPGA through USB to the computer, and lights up the LED whenever a character is received from the PC
+It sends the 'D' characters repeatedly from the FPGA through USB to the computer, and lights up the LED whenever a character is received from the PC.

 ### Step1: Understanding the existing verilog code